elc45/fisher-hmc-paper/main.typ

     ),
   ),
   abstract: [
-    Hamiltonian Monte Carlo (HMC) has become a crucial tool in Bayesian inference, offering efficient exploration of complex, high-dimensional parameter spaces.
-However, HMC’s performance is highly sensitive to the geometry of the posterior distribution, which is often poorly approximated by traditional mass matrix adaptations, especially in cases of non-normal or correlated posteriors.
-In this paper, we propose an adaptive framework for HMC that uses Fisher divergence to guide transformations of the parameter space, generalizing the concept of a mass matrix to arbitrary diffeomorphisms.
+    Hamiltonian Monte Carlo (HMC) is a powerful tool for Bayesian inference, as it can explore complex and high-dimensional parameter spaces.
+But HMC’s performance is highly sensitive to the geometry of the posterior distribution, which is often poorly approximated by traditional mass matrix adaptations, especially in cases of non-normal or correlated posteriors.
+We propose Fisher HMC, an adaptive framework that uses the Fisher divergence to guide transformations of the parameter space.
+It generalizes mass matrix adaptation from affine functions to arbitrary diffeomorphisms.
 By aligning the score function of the transformed posterior with those of a standard normal distribution, our method identifies transformations that adapt to the posterior’s scale and shape.
-We develop theoretical foundations for these adaptive transformations, provide efficient implementation strategies, and demonstrate significant sampling improvements over conventional methods.
-Additionally, we introduce and evaluate nutpie, an implementation of our method for PyMC and Stan models and compare it with existing samplers across a suite of models.
-Our results show that nutpie delivers better sampling efficiency, particularly for challenging posteriors.
+We develop theoretical foundations efficient implementation strategies, and demonstrate significant sampling
+    improvements.
+Our implementation, nutpie, integrates with PyMC and Stan and delivers better efficiency compared to existing samplers.
   ],
   keywords: (
     "Bayesian Inference",